BIGJRA/BIGJRA.github.io/src/_raw/reborn/post_ep_07.md

 !enc(887)

-Depending on your route, you'll see Taka or Zero above, who will join you for this quest.
+Depending on your story decisions thus far, you'll see Taka or Zero above, who will join you for this quest.

 Switching between us and them with the "A" key, you'll need to progress with each character to get the other to proceed.
 To succeed: